Big & Soft Sourdough Cinnamon Rolls - Yeast Enhanced

 Click PDF to view and cleanly print the recipe

 My name is Vickie and I am a Cinnamon Roll Snob.
 I like them soft.
 I like them delicious.
 I like them without an aftertaste.
 I my gluten-free cinnamon roll to be like the real deal.
 To the point where my kids don't know the difference between the gluten free and the standard ones I used to sell.

 Until I come across something better - for now - this is my taste of GF cinnamon roll heaven!!
-The sourdough does something a little extra magical.
-I haven't tried this recipe without it.
+The sourdough does something a little extra magical but adjustments are possible to make these rolls without it.

 Big & Soft Sourdough Cinnamon Rolls – Yeast Enhanced (6 rolls)

 Vickie Steenhoek – with Credit to Patrick Auger and Kelly Bejelly